All Collections

 You might also want to filter out existing customers (and prospects) from Segments focused on collecting new leads.

-Tracking target accounts and existing prospects πŸ’΅
+Tracking target accounts and existing prospects

-Let's say you would like to know when a prospect or existing deals visits one of your case studies for more than a few minutes.
+Let's say you want to know when a prospect or opportunity visits one of your case studies.
+Or when they spend time on your pricing page.

 Here's a few ideas of behaviors to track:

-βœ… Case studies (you can also match these up against specific industries)
+βœ… Case studies (match against specific industries)

 βœ… Product or service pages